kitconcept/volto-dsgvo-banner/README.md

   privacy_url: '/privacy',
 };
 ```

 You can customize the style of the modal buttons

 ```
 config.settings.DSGVOBanner.cssClasses = {
   bannerAgreeButton: "branded olive",
   bannerAdjustButton: "branded blue",
 }
 ```

 Or something like

 ```
 config.settings.DSGVOBanner.cssClasses = {
   bannerAgreeButton: "red",
   bannerAdjustButton: "pink",
 }
 ```

 Keep in mind though, that the 'Adjust privacy Setting' Button will always stay inverted

 By default, the banner to configure cookies will be shown in an overlay the first time a user visits the site.
-You can disable this by setting the `useBanner` setting to `false`.
+You can disable this by setting the `showBanner` setting to `false`.
 In this case, you must add the "DSGVO Banner" block to a page (such as a privacy settings page) to allow users to configure their cookies.

 ```
 config.settings.DSGVOBanner.showBanner = false ;
 ```

 You can also hide the greyed-out 'Technically required' option.

 ```
 config.settings.DSGVOBanner.showTechnicallyRequired = false ;
 ```

 # Supported Modules

 Per default only the 'tracking' , 'youtube' , 'facebook' and 'google' Modules are enabled.
 However, the following List contains all supported Modules :

 - 'tracking'